maubuz/2W6-Notes/docs/wk9/layouts_grid.md

-## Lab 2
+### Lab 2

 Create a responsive website that follows the layouts below.
 Follow these requirements:

 - Design mobile-first.
-- Only define your grid-area names andproperties once.
+- Only define your grid-area names and properties once.
 - You should have 3 different instances of the grid-template-areas property in your CSS, one for each layout.
 - Media Query break points:
   - Mobile: below 500px;